mtorials/dial-phone/README.md

 // If you use the library for js, replace jvm with js implementation("de.mtorials.dail-phone:dial-phone-api-jvm:<SEE_RELEASES>") implementation("de.mtorials.dail-phone:dial-phone-core-jvm:<SEE_RELEASES>")
-// If you want to use bot features implementation("de.mtorials.dail-phone:dial-phone-bot-jvm:<SEE_RELEASES>")
+// If you want to use bot features, not well supported at the moment implementation("de.mtorials.dail-phone:dial-phone-bot-jvm:<SEE_RELEASES>")
 // A ktor client of your choice, here okhttp
 // please check for a newer version!